chocfountain/boba/rentry/rentry hi3er full.md

 Signet | Priority
 ------|:----:
 **Blessing of Wild Flare** Each hit of Astral Flare unleashes Astral Flare: Erupt, casting 1 Astral Rend in front that deals 200% of ATK as Fire DMG.
 Each cast of Astral Rend exits Astral Harness state, restoring 3 SP and 80 Astrum, with a maximum of 6 casts | **Start**
-**Blessing of Star Quillon** When unleashing Astral Flare: Ignite, and Astral Flare: Combust, the 4th hit of Basic ATK in Astral Harness state deals 500% of ATK as Fire DMG to enemies within 10m, pulls them towards Valkyrie, and increases the total DMG taken by the target by 20% | **1st**
+**Blessing of Star Quillon** When unleashing Astral Flare: Ignite, and Astral Flare: Combust, the 4th hit of Basic ATK in Astral Harness state deals 500% of ATK as Fire DMG to enemies within 10m, pulls them towards Valkyrie, and increases the total DMG taken by the target by 20% | Filler
 **Blessing of Alrescha** Hits dealt by Astral Flare +1.
 When Astral Flare hits the target, its Fire DMG increases by 40% for 5s.
-This effect can be refreshed | 2nd
+This effect can be refreshed | Optional
 **Blessing of Radiant Formation** Hits dealt by Astral Flare: Erupt +1.
-After unleashing Astral Flare: Erupt, the remaining Ultimate CD reduces by 10% and 300 Astrum is restored | 2nd
+After unleashing Astral Flare: Erupt, the remaining Ultimate CD reduces by 10% and 300 Astrum is restored | **1st**
 **Blessing of Holy Flame** Astral Flare deals an additional 500% ATK of Fire DMG to the target for every 6 hits and increases the Fire DMG to the hit target by 20% (independent effect) for 5s.
-Can be refreshed | Filler
+Can be refreshed | 2nd

 ### ->Kalpas - Signet of Decimation (2nd Core)<-
 Signet | Priority